JoeyShapiro/Kale/NOTES.md

 doesnt have function like go %+v, but can get close i guess. this is good enough cant get the objects

+should personal list be its own table, or in the family list with a different id should it be its own table with a standard list, since only one person is using it. or source controlled

+could make a popup. but that is too many popups could have a advanced field, but that seems still odd, button to bring it up is too many things to do, and too many states to watch this way works, i guess. and it can expanad which is nice would like to completely hide it, but this is fine

+also using more popups or advanced would be hard to keep track of values with show advanced, it would be the same height, then bigger